 What is an abortion?

 Abortion is the voluntary termination of a pregnancy prior to the development or birth of a child.
 The procedure expels the embryo or fetus from the body, usually before it can survive outside of the parent.
 There are various methods of abortion, some of which can be done at home while others require an in-clinic procedure.

 Methods of Abortion

 Medication abortion (0-10 weeks)

-Medication abortion, also known as the “abortion pill,” entails taking two pills several hours apart and is effective up to 10 weeks after an individual’s last menstrual period.
+Medication abortion, also known as the “abortion pill,” entails taking two sets of medication several hours apart and is effective up to 10 weeks after an individual’s last menstrual period.
 The first pill, mifepristone, is administered at the clinic.
 Mifepristone blocks the production of progesterone, a hormone that thickens the lining of the uterus during pregnancy.
-The second pill, misoprostol, can be taken up to 48 hours later in a different location, either vaginally or buccally (placed in the cheek).
+The second set of pills, misoprostol, can be taken up to 48 hours later in a different location, either vaginally or buccally (placed in the cheek).
 Misoprostol softens the cervix and causes the uterus to expel the embryo and uterine lining, resulting in heavy bleeding and cramping slightly more intense than a menstrual period.

 Aspiration Abortion (5-15 weeks)

 Aspiration abortion is an in-clinic procedure that removes the embryo or fetus, along with the uterine lining, using gentle suction.
 Patients are given painkillers prior to the procedure, and, if it has been over 12 weeks since a patient’s last menstrual period, they may be given misoprostol to soften the cervix (the opening to the uterus).
 A dilator will be inserted into the cervix to stretch it prior to or during the procedure.

 During the procedure itself, the doctor will insert a tube into the uterus and use a suction device to empty it.
 This may cause moderate cramping.
 The doctor may then use an instrument called a curette to ensure that the uterus is completely empty.
 While preparing for the procedure may take several hours, the procedure itself normally lasts between three to twenty minutes, depending on gestation.

 Dilation and Evacuation (15 weeks +)